 Pick a test date

 Decide when you’ll take the SAT, giving yourself at least a month to prepare.
-We have lists of test dates for 2016-2017, 2017-2018, and 2018-2019.
+We have lists of test dates for 2018-2019.
 As of the writing of this post, the next SAT test dates are on May 7th and June 4th.
 The registration deadline for the May test is April 8th, while the deadlines for the June test are May 5th (by mail) and May 11th (by phone/online).

 Pick a test center location